mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Teleportation is a talent that allows effectively instantaneous movement from one point to another point without regard to intervening matter.
-Psionic teleportation is limited to the movement of the teleported character’s body and (for highly skilled teleporters) their clothing and weapons.
+Psionic teleportation is limited to the movement of the teleported character's body and (for highly skilled teleporters) their clothing and weapons.
 Unlike the other talents, Teleportation has only a single power: the ability to teleport yourself.
 Teleporting without any equipment or clothing uses the Teleportation talent